 Covered Entity

-To explain, a covered entity is able to access PHI; it is an individual in a healthcare field.
-With this in mind, the covered entities are normal activities, that create, maintain, or transmit PHI which commonly includes doctors, clinics, pharmacies, etc. Moreover, for example, a covered entity is the hospital that is responsible to implement and enforce HIPAA complaint policies.
+To explain, a covered entity can access PHI; it is an individual in a healthcare field.
+With this in mind, the covered entities are normal activities that create, maintain, or transmit PHI, commonly including doctors, clinics, pharmacies, etc. Moreover, for example, a covered entity is the hospital responsible for implementing and enforcing HIPAA complaint policies.

 Business Associate

-Another key point, business associates are responsible for maintaining HIPAA compliance as covered entities; they are individuals who work with a covered entity.
-Significantly, it is any 3rd party organization that handles individually identifiable health data on behalf of a covered entity.
-Altogether, they work in the healthcare industry and have access to PHI where the business associates are lawyers, accountants, administrators, and IT personnel.
+Another key point is that business associates are responsible for maintaining HIPAA compliance as covered entities; they work with a covered entity.
+Significantly, any 3rd party organization handles individually identifiable health data on behalf of a covered entity.
+Altogether, they work in the healthcare industry and have access to PHI, where the business associates are lawyers, accountants, administrators, and IT personnel.

 What is the HIPAA privacy rule?

-In the first place, the HIPAA privacy and security rules both form the foundation of the HIPAA regulations.
+First, the HIPAA privacy and security rules form the foundation of the HIPAA regulations.
 Equally important, the privacy rules explain how the healthcare professionals, lawyers, or anyone who accesses your PHI.

 What information does the privacy rule protect?

-Additionally, the HIPAA privacy rule is designed to protect patients stored or transmitted data by a covered entity or their business associates in any form or media.
+The HIPAA privacy rule also protects patients from stored or transmitted data by a covered entity or their business associates in any form or media.

 The HIPAA secures the patient’s data, including: